-- 16.01 Conceptual schemes shall align with the County's Recreation and Parks Master Plan and consider the appropriate type, size, and scale of recreational, cultural, and community services. - 16.02 Conceptual schemes shall consider and, where required, provide for the location of lands for recreational uses and park space. - a) spaces intended for social gatherings and performing arts may also be considered. - 16.03 The County shall support the development of recreation facilities and services through grant funding programs/appropriate funding mechanisms. - The County should encourage both public and private partnerships to provide recreation services. - The County shall work collaboratively with the school boards, community groups, and The City of Calgary to plan 16.05 for an appropriate amount of land for future recreation needs. - 16.06 Recreational opportunities in the wildlife corridors/habitat should be passive, low-intensity, informal, and unstructured to minimize the physical and visual impacts to the natural areas and views.
+- 16.01 Conceptual schemes shall align with the County's Recreation and Parks Master Plan and consider the appropriate type, size, and scale of recreational, cultural, and community services. - 16.02 Conceptual schemes shall consider and, where required, provide for the location of lands for recreational uses and park space. - a) spaces intended for social gatherings and performing arts may also be considered. - 16.03 The County shall consider the development of recreation facilities and services in accordance with the Recreation and Parks Master Plan, through grant funding programs/appropriate funding mechanisms. - 16.04 The County should encourage both public and private partnerships to provide recreation services. - 16.05 The County shall work collaboratively with the school boards, community groups, and The City of Calgary to plan for an appropriate amount of land for future recreation needs. - 16.06 Recreational opportunities in the wildlife corridors/habitat should be passive, low-intensity, informal, and unstructured to minimize the physical and visual impacts to the natural areas and views.